 2D NMR in Biomolecular NMR Spectroscopy

 In order to get an idea of the connectivity between different atoms in the molecule, the coupling behaviors need to be resolved by analyzing the spectra of different NMR active atoms for the same molecule.
 Next, these multiple spectra are plotted together and the interaction between two different types of spins such as between 1H and 13C atoms are compared for the peak splitting patterns.
 Spectra from each of the NMR active atoms are used to get a complete picture of the molecule.
-This process is known is 2D NMR spectroscopy and forms an integral part of biomolecular NMR spectroscopy as a whole.
+This process is known as 2D NMR spectroscopy and forms an integral part of biomolecular NMR spectroscopy as a whole.
 The 1D NMR spectra also has two dimensions, for example, if we consider an NMR spectrum, it has the chemical shifts on the X-axis and signal intensity on the Y-axis.
 The 2D NMR is different because it has a two-frequency axis, e.g., a carbon frequency axis and the proton axis.

-It is important to note that in order to have NMR active 13C atoms or 15N, these have to be incorporated in the protein of interest.
+It is important to note that in order to have NMR active 13C atoms or 15N, these have to be incorporated into the protein of interest.
 The technique for isolating recombinant proteins in bacteria was established in the early 1900s.
 Using this method, isotopes of carbon and nitrogen could be added to the bacterial culture medium for labeling the proteins.
-E.coli, expression system is widely used for this purpose, although other expression systems such as Pichia pastoris are also used when the yield of the target protein is low in the bacterial system.
+E.coli, expression system [14, 15] is widely used for this purpose, although other expression systems such as Pichia pastoris are also used when the yield of the target protein is low in the bacterial system.

 Since Biomolecular NMR spectroscopy is a vast topic, the best way to get a grip is to review the individual components of the technique.
 For instance, there are several types of 2D NMR spectroscopy techniques.
 A couple of them, which are indispensable for biomolecular NMR, are described below;